 Guest student: A degree student from another college or university who is taking courses at Grand Valley for one semester.
 The credits earned are usually transferred back to the student’s home institution.

-GVSU hybrid online course: A course that blends online and face-to-face on campus meetings.
-At least 50 percent of the content is delivered online.
+GVSU hybrid online course: A course that blends online and face-to-face on-campus meetings.
+At least 50 percent of the instruction and interaction is online.

-GVSU online course: A course where all of the content is delivered online.
+GVSU online course: A course where all of the instruction and interaction is online.
 There are no face-to-face on-campus meetings.

-GVSU traditional course: A course where the content is delivered face-to-face on campus during class meetings.
+GVSU traditional course: A course where the instruction and interaction is face-to-face on campus during class meetings.
 Web technologies may be incorporated into the course delivery.

 High school scholars program: Concurrent enrollment in high school and college or university courses.

 Honors: Designation indicated on the university degree and transcript to reflect outstanding scholarship.

 Honors courses: Special courses offered by the Grand Valley State University Frederik Meijer Honors College designed to offer intellectual challenge and personal attention to particularly able students.

 Incomplete: The grade “I,” sometimes granted when a student is temporarily unable to complete course requirements because of unusual circumstances.

 Independent study: A course of study undertaken by a student under the supervision of one or more faculty members outside the classroom.